#NeverTrump to #OKTrump: Romney’s evolution mirrors party

 Despite all the interest in his relationship with the president, Romney isn’t running as a big shot.

 The one-time political celebrity is turning down national media requests in favor of local outlets.
-On the ground in Utah, he’s kept a packed schedule, campaigning at local parks, private homes and sporting events— including that donkey basketball fundraiser, where he cheered on a 4-H group mounted on donkeys and shooting hoops.
+On the ground in Utah, he’s kept a packed schedule, campaigning at local parks, private homes and sporting events.

 The first in a weekly series designed to highlight policies, personalities and races arising from politics around the country.

-Note: This story has been corrected to show that John Kasich is the current, not former, governor of Ohio.